What is Idiopathic Intracranial Hypertension?

 Your ophthalmologist will do a series of tests to diagnose idiopathic intracranial hypertension (IIH).
 They may include:

 - An eye exam.
 Your ophthalmologist will check your optic nerve for swelling.
-He or she will also test to see if you have any blank spots in your field of vision.
+They will also test to see if you have any blank spots in your field of vision.

 - An MRI or CT scan.
 These scans help to check whether your symptoms are due to IIH or caused by other medical problems.

 - A spinal tap.
 This is when your doctor measures the pressure of your spinal fluid.
-He or she will also draw fluid to test it for any problems.
+They will also draw fluid to test it for any problems.

 How Is Idiopathic Intracranial Hypertension Treated?